Xilinx/kria-bist/docs/src/run.md

 * Load a new application firmware binary.

-  When there is already an another accelerator/firmware being activated, unload it first, then load the desired BIST firmware.
+  When there is already another accelerator/firmware being activated, unload it first, then load the desired BIST firmware.

   ```bash